Table of Contents

 Step 4: Use your own NPS for benchmarks

-As we emphasized before, the NPS itself is nothing more than just a number.
-It become meaningful only in the appropriate context.
-One thing is certain, however – a better result than the previous one will always be a good NPS.
+As we emphasized before, the Net Promoter Score itself is nothing more than just a number.
+It becomes meaningful only in the appropriate context.
+One thing is certain, however – a better result than the previous one will always be a good NPS score.
 And that should be the most important point of reference for your company.

 NPS is a driving force for change – for the better!